githubjeka/tracker-issues/README.md

 - Manage large complex issues, breaking them into smaller subtasks.
 - A large functions of Humhub is available for tasks.
 Issues by spaces, commenting, attaching files, Rich Markdown, notifications and others.
 Thanks HumHub Community Edition.
+- Calendar and Timeline plugins are available for your analysis by tasks.

 ### To Install Manual
 - upload all files to `protected/modules/tracker/`